csgf/jsaga-adaptor-rocci/docs/index.rst

         echo "http://www.chain-project.eu/"
         echo "Copyright © 2015"

-(v) Compile the application with your IDE.
+- Compile the application with your IDE.

      In case of successful compilation you should get the following output message: